 When you send emails with Strikingly, we require you to conform to our anti-spam guidelines.
-We enforce these guidelines in order to ensure high email deliverability and to ensure your emails are not marked as spam in your recipients’ inbox!
+We enforce these guidelines in order to ensure high email deliverability and to ensure your emails are not marked as spam in your recipients’ inboxes!

 Requirements: